sanketgandhi/sanketgandhi.com/content/posts/2022-12-11--VSCode-Debug-Extensions/index.md

 Then, vscode will disable half of extension and again ask you whether issue is replicable.
 At one point your issue will get replicate and then you need to click on "This is bad" button.

-You need to repeat this step unless you find single extension which is bad and get ride of that extension or setting.
+You need to repeat these steps unless you find single extension which is bad and get ride of that extension or setting.
 [Check vscode documentation on it](https://code.visualstudio.com/blogs/2021/02/16/extension-bisect).

 Cheers!